 In the 1980s, we could barely even store data efficiently.
 You’d need substantial office spaces and storage facilities to keep just a little bit of data.
-As the technology evolved rapidly over the years, storage became cheaper, and processing power improved.
+As the technology evolved rapidly, storage became cheaper, and processing power improved.

-In 1987, Microsoft Excel spreadsheet software debuted, allowing users to manipulate data and perform complex calculations like never before.
+In 1987, Microsoft Excel spreadsheet software debuted, allowing users to manipulate data and perform complex calculations.
 It was so successful that 30 years later, practically every industry still uses Excel to manage, clean, process, and share its data.